ondat/documentation/docs/install/kubernetes.md

 ![kubectl-storageos Install](/images/docs/install/PluginInstall.png)

-The command that is provided by the Portal is unique to you and uses the `kubectl-storageos` plugin command with a set of basic install parameters that are sufficient for a basic trial installation.
+The command that is provided by the Portal is unique to you and uses the `kubectl-storageos` plugin command with a set of basic install parameters that are sufficient for a basic trial installation and to connect the Ondat installation with your portal account for licensing.

-The first two lines of the commands adds the Ondat Helm repository and ensures a updated local cache.
-The remaining part of the command installs Ondat with a set of basic install parameters that are sufficient for a basic trial installation.

 The installation process may take a few minutes.
 The end of this guide contains information on verifying the installation and licensing.

 ### Step 4 - Verifying Ondat Installation